 HOUSTON – Temperatures quickly dropped into the 50s in Southeast Texas as a cold front brought storms and rain to the Houston area.

-Storms dropped hail across Central Texas before moving east.
+Earlier in the day, storms dropped hail across Central Texas before moving east.

 We’ll be in the low-40s by Tuesday morning under clear skies, which means overnight conditions should be good to view the early-morning "blood moon" lunar eclipse.

 The cooler temps stick around through Thursday morning, but we’ll get back into the upper-70s and low-80s by the weekend.

 Clouds and light rain return on Friday and Saturday.

 Download the free WeatherCaster app for your hourly forecasts and severe weather tracker.